ANSN07/CI_CD_with_Jenkins_and_Argocd/README.md

 1. Unlocking Jenkins

-...When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.
+- When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.

-From the Jenkins console log output, copy the automatically-generated alphanumeric password (between the 2 sets of asterisks) or alternatively use the command to print the password at console:
+- From the Jenkins console log output, copy the automatically-generated alphanumeric password (between the 2 sets of asterisks) or alternatively use the command to print the password at console:

 ```shell
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```

-[This password also serves as the default administrator account’s password (with username "admin") if you happen to skip the subsequent user-creation step in the setup wizard.]
+- This password also serves as the default administrator account’s password (with username "admin") if you happen to skip the subsequent user-creation step in the setup wizard.

 2. Select "Install suggested plugins"